Maximal Cohen-Macaulay modules over non-isolated surface singularities and matrix problems: Generalities on maximal Cohen--Macaulay modules

 \begin{theorem} Let $(\rA, \idm)$ be a surface singularity.
-Then we have: \begin{enumerate} \item The ring $\rA$ is normal (i.e.~it is a domain, which is integrally closed in its field of fractions) if and only if it is Cohen-Macaulay and isolated. \item Assume $A$ to be Cohen-Macaulay and Gorenstein in codimension one (e.g.~$\rA$ is normal) and $\mM$ be a Noetherian $\rA$--module.
-Then $\mM$ is Cohen-Macaulay if and only if it is reflexive. \end{enumerate} \end{theorem}
+Then we have: \begin{enumerate} \item The ring $\rA$ is normal (i.e.~it is a domain, which is integrally closed in its field of fractions) if and only if it is Cohen--Macaulay and isolated. \item Assume $A$ to be Cohen--Macaulay and Gorenstein in codimension one (e.g.~$\rA$ is normal) and $\mM$ be a Noetherian $\rA$--module.
+Then $\mM$ is maximal Cohen--Macaulay if and only if it is reflexive. \end{enumerate} \end{theorem}